SeisComP/seiscomp/doc/base/concepts/configuration.rst

 data in various sampling rates, e.g. LH, BH, SH and HH.
 Co-located stations with velocity and acceleration sensors also provide at least two channel groups, e.g. HL and HH.
 Those groups are also provided with different location code, e.g. 00 and 10.
-To process a station an application needs to know which channel it should process.
+To process a station a module needs to know which channel it should process.
 To display a representative data channel a viewer needs to know which channel to show.
 Global bindings solve that issue by defining the "preferred" location code and channel code with the two parameters `detecLocid`